itsmeadarsh2008/haze/README.md

 ## Installation

-Since Haze is now available on PYPI, you can use any package you want.
+Since Haze is now available on PYPI, you can use any package manager you want.

 ```bash
 pip install haze-auth[full]